MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-K--Third-Party-PIM-Vendors.md

 #### Privileged Account Management

 ##### Controlling and Auditing Superuser Access
 [Quest One](http://www.quest.com/landing/?id=7370&gclid=CJnNgNyr3rMCFYp_QgodXFwA3w) helps you control and audit administrative access with privileged credentials through granular delegation and command control, keystroke logging and session audit, policy-based control, and secure and automated workflows.
 This approach enhances security and compliance while improving the efficiency of administering superuser access.
-Administrators are granted only the rights they need—nothing more, nothing less—and all activity is tracked and audited.
+Administrators are granted only the rights they needï¿½nothing more, nothing lessï¿½and all activity is tracked and audited.

--   Enhance security by granting administrators only the access rights required for their jobs—nothing more, nothing less—and basing those rights on established and intelligently controlled policy.
+-   Enhance security by granting administrators only the access rights required for their jobsï¿½nothing more, nothing lessï¿½and basing those rights on established and intelligently controlled policy.
 In addition, when full credentials must be used, secure the process of requesting, approving and issuing access to those accounts, including the critical application-to-application (A2A) and application-to-database (A2D) passwords that pose the greatest security risk.

--   Achieve compliance through access control and separation of duties for privileged access that you can track through comprehensive audit capabilities that include policy, rights and activities performed through privileged access—even down to the keystroke level on many critical systems.
+-   Achieve compliance through access control and separation of duties for privileged access that you can track through comprehensive audit capabilities that include policy, rights and activities performed through privileged accessï¿½even down to the keystroke level on many critical systems.

 -   Improve efficiency through granular, policy-driven delegation of elevated access privileges and execution of specific commands across a wide range of systems and platforms, with centralized management and comprehensive audit.
 Through automated workflows, your administrators gain sufficient rights to do their jobs eliminating the need for manual credential management.
 In addition, Quest One adds significant value to Sudo by centralizing management of Sudo policy and providing visibility into Sudo-related activities.